folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 <YOUR_DOMAIN_NAME> is usually your server name (host name plus domain), unless you are doing a redirect from some other domain.
 The subpath /okapi of your domain name will be redirected to port 9130 below, in your nginx configuration.
 Thus, the Okapi port 9130 does not need to be released to outside of your network.

 Edit docker/nginx.conf to include this content below.
-Replace the server name and IP address with what is in the original version of nginx.conf:
+Replace the server name and IP address with your values:

 ```
 server {